-• Figure 18.1 describes how the MM communication driver can discover presence of STMM SPs and their properties.
+• Figure 16.1 describes how the MM communication driver can discover presence of STMM SPs and their properties.
 It is assumed that:

 - All STMM SPs share a MM service UUID.
-The Framework allows a 1:N mapping between a UUID and partitions.
-Each STMM SP specifies this UUID, its run-time model, memory regions, devices etc. in its partition manifest. - The MM service UUID is used by MM communication driver to discover the partition IDs and properties of all the STMM SPs through the FFA PARTITION INFO GET ABI. - The MM communication buffer for each STMM SP is allocated by the EFI MM communication driver. - Figure 18.2 describes how the MM communication driver and a STMM SP can communicate using direct Partition messages and the communication buffer shared between them. - Figure 18.3 describes how the STMM SP can be invoked in response to an interrupt.
+This UUID is used by MM communication driver to discover all the STMM SPs. - Each STMM SP specifies this UUID, its run-time model, memory regions, devices etc. in its partition manifest. - The MM communication buffer for each STMM SP is allocated by the EFI MM communication driver. - Figure 16.2 describes how the MM communication driver and a STMM SP can communicate using direct Partition messages and the communication buffer shared between them. - Figure 16.3 describes how the STMM SP can be invoked in response to an interrupt.

-Figure 18.1: MM communication driver initialization
+Figure 16.1: MM communication driver initialization

-Figure 18.2: Message exchange between a STMM SP and MM communication driver
+Figure 16.2: Message exchange between a STMM SP and MM communication driver

-Figure 18.3: Invocation of a STMM SP in response to an interrupt
+Figure 16.3: Invocation of a STMM SP in response to an interrupt

-18.1.1.2 FFA_MEM_PERM_GET
+16.1.1.2 FFA\MEM\PERM\GET

 - This ABI is invoked at the Secure virtual FF-A instance with the SVC conduit to determine the permission attributes for a memory region accessible by the caller.
-Also see 18.1.1.2.1 Overview. - Valid FF-A instances and conduits are listed in Table 18.2. - Syntax of this function is described in Table 18.3. - Encoding of result parameters in the FFA_SUCCESS function is described in Table 18.4. - Encoding of error code in the FFA_ERROR function is described in Table 18.5.
+Also see 16.1.1.2.1 Overview. - Valid FF-A instances and conduits are listed in Table 16.2. - Syntax of this function is described in Table 16.3. - Encoding of result parameters in the FFA\SUCCESS function is described in Table 16.4. - Encoding of error code in the FFA\ERROR function is described in Table 16.5.

-Table 18.2: FFA_MEM_PERM_GET instances and conduits
+Table 16.2: FFA\MEM\PERM\GET instances and conduits